987123879113/eamold/README.md

 ## Running
 Modify `config.yml` as required for your setup.

-Run `go run cmd/main.go` from the repository folder.
+Run `go run main.go` from the repository folder to run from source code.

+Alternatively, if you are using a pre-built executable from the Releases tab, then run the eamold-(platform)-(arch) executable directly.

 ## Database management